vimc/montagu-db-backup/design.md

 This has implications for cleanup though, as our retention policy guarantees only the last 3 backups will be saved.

+On annex, running `barman-montagu status` will print information about the status including the number and timings of backups.

 ### Off-site backup

 Our backup system copies the starport volume into AWS.
 There is also a second copy of barman running there.
+The AWS setup is described [in the `aws` directory](aws).